Code of Practice

 7.3.8 Details of the free supervised attestation (signing and witnessing of documents (except oaths) by, or on behalf of, the Client) service provided by the Member and the details and costs of (if any) of any alternative attestation options.

-7.3.9 A statement confirming the amount of Professional Indemnity Insurance cover to cover claims for negligence on the part of the Member or anyone acting on his behalf and the amount of Public Liability Insurance to cover claims for damage and the consequences of damage caused by the Member or anyone acting on his behalf along with details of the insurance broker, their contact details and any territorial limitations.
+7.3.9 A statement confirming the amount of Professional Indemnity Insurance cover to cover claims for negligence on the part of the Member or anyone acting on their behalf and the amount of Public Liability Insurance to cover claims for damage and the consequences of damage caused by the Member or anyone acting on their behalf along with details of the insurance broker, their contact details and any territorial limitations.

 7.3.12 Confirmation that if the Client has provided all the information required to complete the transaction and the timescales agreed with the Client are not met, the Client can cancel the contract and obtain a full refund of any fees paid or credit of those due, or renegotiate the contract.
 This does not apply to the administration of estates (see clause 13).